 If you're considering setting up regular withdrawals from your investment bond or changing your withdrawal amount, we'll be happy to help.
 Please be sure you understand all your options and the effect of any changes you make.
 There are a few things you and any other plan owner should think about before you make any decisions.

-An investment bond is a lump sum investment intended to be held over the medium to long-term which invests in a range of funds.
+An investment bond is a lump sum investment intended to be held over the medium to long-term (5 to 10 years or more) which invests in a range of funds.
 Bonds are usually split into a number of segments, which gives you options when you want to access your cash.

 You’ll need to think about the following: